C5Hackr/C5HashLib/README.md

 Note: It is NOT recommended to use special characters such as !@#$%^&*()_+-}{[]|\';:",./?>< and etc, etc, etc.

-Note: t is NOT recommended to hash things 2 or more times with DIFFERENT hasher's/encryptor's if you want to hash/encrypt somthing more then once and have it still be able to be read then only hash/encrpyt multiple times with 1/the same hasher/encrpytor!
+Note: It is NOT recommended to hash things 2 or more times with DIFFERENT hasher's/encryptor's if you want to hash/encrypt somthing more then once and have it still be able to be read then only hash/encrpyt multiple times with 1/the same hasher/encrpytor!